Jean Meslier: Voltaire's Extrait

 Various edited abstracts (known as "extraits") of the Testament were printed and circulated, condensing the multi-volume original manuscript and sometimes adding material that was not written by Meslier.
 Abstracts were popular because of the length and convoluted style of the original.
 Voltaire often mentions Meslier (referring to him as "a good priest") in his correspondence, in which he tells his daughter to "read and read again" Meslier's only work, and says that "every honest man should have Meslier's Testament in his pocket."
-However, he also described Meslier as writing "in the style of a carriage-horse".
+He also described Meslier as writing "in the style of a carriage-horse".
 Voltaire published his own expurgated version as Extraits des sentiments de Jean Meslier (first edition, 1762).
-Voltaire's edition changed the thrust of Meslier's arguments (or drew on other Extraits which did this) so that he appeared to be a deist—like Voltaire—rather than an atheist.
+Voltaire's edition changed the thrust of Meslier's arguments, or drew on other Extraits which did this, so that he appeared to be a deist—like Voltaire—rather than an atheist.

-The following passage is found at the end of Voltaire's Extrait, and has been cited in support of the view that Meslier was not really an atheist.
-However, the passage does not appear in either the 1864 complete edition of the Testament, published in Amsterdam by Rudolf Charles, or in the complete works of Meslier published 1970–1972.
+The following passage is found at the end of Voltaire's Extrait, and has been cited in support of the view that Meslier was not really an atheist; however, the passage does not appear in either the 1864 complete edition of the Testament, published in Amsterdam by Rudolf Charles, or in the complete works of Meslier published 1970–1972.

 Another book, Good Sense (Le Bon Sens), published anonymously in 1772, was long attributed to Meslier, but was in fact written by Baron d'Holbach.
 The complete Testament of Meslier was published in English translation (by Michael Shreve) for the first time in 2009.

 Legacy

-In his book In Defense of Atheism (2007) the atheist philosopher Michel Onfray describes Meslier as the first person to write an entire text in support of atheism:
+In his book In Defense of Atheism (2007), the atheist philosopher Michel Onfray describes Meslier as the first person to write an entire text in support of atheism.
+He writes:

 Prior to announcing Meslier as the first atheist philosopher, Onfray considers and dismisses Cristóvão Ferreira, a Portuguese and former Jesuit who renounced his faith under Japanese torture in 1633 and went on to write a book titled The Deception Revealed.
-However, Onfray decides that Ferreira was not such a good candidate as Meslier, since Ferreira converted to Zen Buddhism.
+Onfray decides that Ferreira was not such a good candidate as Meslier, since Ferreira converted to Zen Buddhism.